 No — although all immune systems have a similar role and many features in common.
 Shrimp, for example, are crustaceans with an exoskeleton rather than a backbone and internal skeleton.
 Shrimp benefit from a form of innate immunity, whereas vertebrates, animals with a backbone, including most fish and all poultry and livestock, have both innate and adaptive immunity.

-Humans and most other vertebrates, including poultry and livestock, have “health defense in depth,” starting with physical and chemical barriers against disease-causing organisms, including the skin, mucosal membranes, and tight junctions between cells in the surface tissue of the gut.
+Humans and most other vertebrates, including poultry, livestock, horses, and many of our pets, have “health defense in depth,” starting with physical and chemical barriers against disease-causing organisms, including the skin, mucosal membranes, and tight junctions between cells in the surface tissue of the gut.

 The next level of defense is innate immunity, which provides fast-acting recognition and removal of pathogens like Salmonella and other harmful agents.
-However, innate immunity is not specific to a particular pathogen and if the pathogen survives or evades removal, then adaptive immunity comes to the rescue.
+Innate immunity, however, is not specific to a particular pathogen; if the pathogen survives or evades removal, then adaptive immunity comes to the rescue.

-Adaptive immunity involves a “memory” of the pathogen and takes time to produce specific immune cells and antibodies to fight the infection.
-It also requires more metabolic energy, and this takes away from energy available for body maintenance, growth, and reproduction.
+Adaptive immunity involves a “memory” of the pathogen and takes time to produce specific immune cells and antibodies to fight infection.
+It also requires more metabolic energy, which takes away from energy available for body maintenance, growth, and reproduction.

 A healthy gut is a well-developed organ with strong tissue integrity.
 It’s also home to a large and healthy population of beneficial microorganisms that help support the immune system.

 Our immune system is a highly sophisticated and effective health defense system.
-We don’t want to “boost” or stimulate it too frequently or unnecessarily, which can cause problems besides wasting metabolic energy.
+We don’t want to “boost” or stimulate it too frequently or unnecessarily, as that can cause problems and waste metabolic energy.